 Grade Point Value Meaning Technical Programs Scale Nursing Scale Percentage Scale

-Α 4.0 Excellent 100-90 100-92 100-90
+А 4.0 Excellent 100-90 100-92 100-90

 В 3.0 Very Good 89-80 91-84 89-80

 С 2.0 Good 79-70 83-76 79-70

 D 1.0 Poor 69-60 75-68 N/A

 F 0.0 Failing 59-0 67-0 69-0

 Fail Not Calculated Fail (for externship/internship)

 Pass Not Calculated Pass (for externship/internship or thes is classes only)

-L Not Calculated Leave of Absence (allowed in modula r programs only)
+L Not Calculated Leave of Absence (allowed in modular programs only)

 EL Not Calculated Experiential Learning

+IP Not Calculated In Progress (for externship/internship or thesis courses only)

 PE Not Calculated Proficiency Exam

 PF Not Calculated Preparatory Fail

 PP Not Calculated Preparatory Pass

 W Not Calculated Withdrawal

 WZ Not Calculated Withdrawal for those students called to immediate active military duty.
-This grade

-indicates that the course will not be calculated for purposes of determining rate of
+This grade indicates that the course will not be calculated for purposes of determining rate of

-progress

-TR Not Calculated Transfer Credit
+TR Not Calculated progress Transfer Credit

-\Not used in modular programs.
+Not used in modular programs.